 A lot of people get called out for that, the pew warmers.
 Some of them come to church only on Christmas and Easter so you call them C&E Christians.
 They are not as faithful as those little old ladies.

 You can’t underestimate the oldsters.
 They pack a lot away a lot of unknowns in a small package.
 The little old lady who is mother to our friend did a very good job it seems.
 Her son is a very nice guy and he and his wife do a lot of unsolicited favours for those around them who need a hand in one way or another.
 They make themselves busy with others, despite their own family life.
 You can never underestimate what good a little old lady might do in the world, simply by having reared up great children.

 My mom added an interesting wrinkle to this argument.
 She had been a teacher, and at a certain point she wanted to re-enter the workforce despite a twenty year stretch being very busy with children and running a household.
 The somewhat glib interviewer pointed out the gap in her resume and her lack of current experience because of it.
-My mom handed that man back a piece of her mind, and asked him how he would manage the multi tasking skills that a mother is called on to put to use every single day.
-It is managing in ways that are often under appreciated.
+My mom handed that man back a piece of her mind, and asked him how he would manage the multi tasking skills that a mother must summon every day of the week.
 She of course, got the job.
 He didn’t know how to answer when interviewed back.

 There is also the little old lady that Jesus defended.
 The Scribes and the Pharisees laughed at her when the collection plate came around.
 She didn’t have much to contribute.
 The Pharisees and Scribes got on very well in their own eyes, and they thought pretty highly of their own contributions.
 They liked to put on a good show in front of the people, flashing the fifties and hundreds when that collection plate came around.
 Jesus said, not so fast.
 You guys give only a little out of your abundance, that little old lady you are laughing at, is giving everything extra she has to live on, as her part.
 Never underestimate little old ladies.